codelingo/docs/docs/getting-started.md

 1. Set the Payload URL to https://flow.codelingo.io/codelingo/review/github
 2. Ensure the content type is set to "application/json".
-3. Select the "Letme select individual events" option.
+3. Select the "Let me select individual events" option.
 4. Tick the "Pull request" box, leaving all others unchecked.
 5. Ensure the "Active" box is ticked.
 6. Click "Add webhook".